sunfounder/Summary-of-Fun-Projects/docs/source/arduino/servo_control.rst

 Course Introduction
 ------------------------

-ChatGPT 说：
 This Arduino project uses a potentiometer to control a servo motor.
 As the potentiometer is turned, its analog value is read and mapped to an angle between 0° and 180°, which adjusts the servo’s position accordingly.

 The angle and raw value are displayed via serial monitor, making it a simple and interactive demo of analog input to motor control.

-.. .. raw:: html
+.. raw:: html

-..   <iframe width="700" height="394" src="https://www.youtube.com/embed/FlZ96qVv4mc?si=cBEi63uHd0QD7mHI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+  <iframe width="700" height="394" src="https://www.youtube.com/embed/TlZUs-bDu_E?si=LV2dt49xzpg_M-NU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 .. note::